Here’s the hard truth. You can make much more money running your own business than working a normal 9-to-5 job for someone else.

 So, let’s say that you sell your services for 30 hours per week, 50 weeks per year.
 That would be 30 x 50 x $100 = $150,000 annual income.

 Suppose you work only part-time and you manage to bill let’s say 10 hours per week.
 That would be 10 x 50 x $100 = $50,000 annual income.
 Not bad for a side business.

 It gets even better!
 If your service business is specialized or has a unique twist to it, you may be able to charge a lot more.
 Maybe as much as $200 an hour.
 If you can bill 30 hours a week at $200 an hour that’s $300,000 a year.

 Soon you may find that you have more work than you can handle yourself.
 Then it’s time to hire employees.
-Then there is no limit to how much you can grow your business and your income.
+Then there’s no limit to how much you can grow your business and your income.

-When starting a business you are creating an asset for you and your family.
+When starting a business, you’re creating an asset for you and your family

-With a product business you can do even better.
-But there is also more risk because you usually have more competition.
+With a product business, you can do even better.
+But there’s also more risk because you usually have more competition.

 Of course, you can always go work for a big corporation and try to make it to the top of the ladder.
 I personally know the CEOs of two Fortune 500 companies.
 And I can tell you that neither one of them made as much money as I did with just one of my small businesses.
 One of these CEOs had to outperform 400,000 other employees to land the top job.